A Caveat and Affiliates

 - If you desire a standard tree shape (single trunk), you should prune off the suckers as soon as they appear.

 - Sometimes, aphids attack the Crepe Mytles, making the dark green leaves brownish or grey.
 It isn’t harmful but can make your tree lose its charm.
-However, in case of extreme aphid infestation, flowering can be impaired.
+However, in the case of extreme aphid infestation, flowering can be impaired.
 You can prevent this by spraying soapy water.

 - Make sure to plant the tree in a sunny spot.